Plesiosaur: Early finds

 Skeletal elements of plesiosaurs are among the first fossils of extinct reptiles recognised as such.
 In 1605, Richard Verstegen of Antwerp illustrated in his A Restitution of Decayed Intelligence plesiosaur vertebrae that he referred to fishes and saw as proof that Great Britain was once connected to the European continent.
 The Welshman Edward Lhuyd in his Lithophylacii Brittannici Ichnographia from 1699 also included depictions of plesiosaur vertebrae that again were considered fish vertebrae or Ichthyospondyli.
 Other naturalists during the seventeenth century added plesiosaur remains to their collections, such as John Woodward; these were only much later understood to be of a plesiosaurian nature and are today partly preserved in the Sedgwick Museum.

-In 1719, William Stukeley described a partial skeleton of a plesiosaur, which had been brought to his attention by the great-grandfather of Charles Darwin, Robert Darwin of Elston.
-The stone plate came from a quarry at Fulbeck in Lincolnshire and had been used, with the fossil at its underside, to reinforce the slope of a watering-hole in Elston in Nottinghamshire.
-After the strange bones it contained had been discovered, it was displayed in the local vicarage as the remains of a sinner drowned in the Great Flood.
-Stukely affirmed its "diluvial" nature but understood it represented some sea creature, perhaps a crocodile or dolphin.
+In 1719, William Stukeley described a partial skeleton of a plesiosaur, which had been brought to his attention by Robert Darwin of Elston, the great-grandfather of Charles Darwin.
+The stone plate holding the fossils came from a quarry at Fulbeck in Lincolnshire and had been used, with the fossil at its underside, to reinforce the slope of a watering-hole in Elston in Nottinghamshire.
+After the strange bones it contained had been discovered, the stone was displayed in the local vicarage as the remains of a sinner drowned in the Great Flood.
+Stukeley affirmed its "diluvial" nature but understood it represented some sea creature, perhaps a crocodile or dolphin.
 The specimen is today on display at the Natural History Museum, and its inventory number is NHMUK PV R.1330 (formerly BMNH R.1330).
 It is the earliest discovered more or less complete fossil reptile skeleton in a museum collection.
 It can perhaps be referred to Plesiosaurus dolichodeirus.

 As this illustration shows, Conybeare by 1824 had gained a basically correct understanding of plesiosaur anatomy.

 During the eighteenth century, the number of English plesiosaur discoveries rapidly increased, although these were all of a more or less fragmentary nature.
 Important collectors were the reverends William Mounsey and Baptist Noel Turner, active in the Vale of Belvoir, whose collections were in 1795 described by John Nicholls in the first part of his The History and Antiquities of the County of Leicestershire.
 One of Turner's partial plesiosaur skeletons is still preserved as specimen NHMUK PV R.45 (formerly BMNH R.45) in the British Museum of Natural History; this is today referred to Thalassiodracon.